riyadsarsour/riyadsarsour/README.md

 ## About Riyad
-I am a senior at The University of North Carolina at Chapel Hill, pursuing a Bachelor’s of Science in Computer Science.
+I am an Alum of The University of North Carolina at Chapel Hill, pursuing a Bachelor’s of Science in Computer Science.
-My experiences include entry level software development,technical product management, and marketing.
+My experiences include entry level software engineering, product management, and marketing.

 I enjoy learning how people interact with technology in the vast ways that they do.